Team-Radiant/Radiant-Anime-Launcher/README.md

 - Made in Unity (Holy shit same engine as every miHoYo game)

-- Technically a combination of Honkai, Genshin, Star Rail's clients.
+- Technically a combination of Honkai, Genshin, and Star Rail's clients.

 - Hope you enjoy loser!!